20.A - Board of Education

 Travel will be paid to those Board and Budget Committee members living five or more miles from a meeting site.

-Air fare and related expenses will be paid each year for the President and one Board member to attend the American Association of Community and Junior Colleges Convention.
+Air fare and related expenses will be paid each year for the President and one Board member to attend the national meetings held by the American Association of Community Colleges and the Association of Community College Trustees.
 If additional Board members wish to attend the dollar amount will be shared between the Board members attending.
+Expenses will be paid to any Board member attending the Oregon Community College Association meetings and conferences.

 Board Member Ethics